furbo1/React-Web-Developer-Template-Website-Portfolio/README.md

 # Portfolio/React-RWD-JS
-Purpose of this portfolio is to present potential employers my past work.
+This is a simple React website template build as part of my portfolio work.
 All ulploads are free to use for anyone who wishes to use my work, with no guarantees or future updates, product taken as is.
+- View/test it here : https://furbo1.github.io/React-Web-Developer-Template-Website-Portfolio/
+![alt text]

 #Credits for React- Front End Developer Page:
 *Profile Avatar picture : Image by <a href="https://pixabay.com/vectors/man-person-avatar-face-head-156584/">here</a>